Unlock the power of alternative medicine

 Choosing qualified practitioners

-Vet providers for formal training, current insurance, and a clear scope of practice.
-Ask for referrals, check registration or professional association membership where relevant, and request a written summary of risks, benefits, and costs before you pay.
+Vet providers for formal training, current professional indemnity insurance and a clear scope of practice.
+Ask for referrals, check registration or professional association membership where relevant (for example AHPRA‑registered professions where applicable), and request a brief written summary of likely benefits, risks and costs before you pay.

 Keeping records and monitoring results

-Keep a simple health log tracking pain, sleep, mood, and energy.
-Photograph and save product labels (brand, batch number), record exact supplement doses and start dates, and note session dates and practitioner names for easy review.
+Keep a simple health log tracking pain, sleep, mood and energy.
+Photograph and save product labels (brand, batch number), record exact supplement doses and start dates, and note session dates and practitioner names so clinicians can review details quickly.

 • Start small: try one weekly change — a short yoga class, a single massage session (cleared by your GP if needed), or one supplement approved by your clinician.